Skip Navigation Back to Top

 Continuing Education Students

-A Continuing Education student is a student who has officially registered through the Division of Continuing Education and Graduate Studies, and whose primary course load at Curry is in evening, weekend, or off-site classes.
+A Continuing Education student is a student who has officially registered through the Division of Continuing Education and Graduate Studies, and whose primary course load is online, 8-week courses.
 Normally, a Continuing Education student will register for up to 15 credits within a combination of terms during a semester with no more than nine credits taken simultaneously.
-Any Continuing Education student who chooses to take a course in the day will pay tuition and fees for such a course commensurate with the standard full-time (i.e., day) rate.
-Continuing Education students are restricted from participation in varsity athletics.
+Any Continuing Education student who chooses to take an in-person course in the day will pay tuition and fees for such a course commensurate with the standard full-time (i.e., day) rate.

 Class standing is determined as follows: